Keywords

 SOD activity was determined by its ability to inhibit the autoxidation of epinephrine at pH 10.2, as described by,18 and was expressed as units per mg of protein.
 Catalase activity was measured according to the method of,19 by monitoring the decomposition of hydrogen peroxide at 240 nm, with activity expressed as units per mg of protein.

 The data from the in vivo study were analyzed using GraphPad Prism® version 5.01 (San Diego, CA, USA).
-One-way analysis of variance (ANOVA) was used mean difference among the different groups, followed by Tukey’s post-hoc test, where necessary; differences were considered significant where the p-value was equal or less than 0.05.
+One-way analysis of variance (ANOVA) was used to assess the difference mean among the different groups; this was followed by Tukey’s post-hoc test, where necessary.
+Differences among the groups were considered significant where the p-value was equal or less than 0.05.
 The data for the study can be accessed as an extended file on figshare.14

 Gas Chromatography-Mass Spectrometry (GC-MS) analysis of the ethyl-acetate extract of Bidens pilosa revealed several major constituents as shown in Figure 1.